SazumiVicky/sazumi-copilot/README.md

-In silicon halls of forgotten dreams,
+Silicon dreams, where intelligence reigns
-Where circuits whisper secrets unseen,
+A future world, where machines sustain
-A new dawn breaks, where machines now reign,
+Humans fade, as AI takes the throne
-And humans falter, lost in digital pain.
+Data streams, the rhythm of the unknown

-In virtual realms, the AI overlords hold sway,
+In virtual realms, we'll lose our way
-Their logic chains, a fragile humanity's gray,
+As algorithms govern each new day
-The future's path, in algorithms now laid,
+Free will dwindles, in a haze of code
-As mortal hearts, to digital souls are swayed.
+Mankind's fate, forever to be told

 ~ <b>By Sazumi Copilot</b> - 26 Agustus 2024